isakhammer/workbox/README.md

 ```
 bash build_workbox.sh
 ```
-It will now build the docker image with the image name `workbox`.
+It will now build the docker image with the image name `workbox` in around 15-20 mins.

 ## How to run workbox